 How to respond?

 One suggestion is to assign re-writing song lyrics―with the caveat that they must highlight strengths.
 Another is to institute a minute before each class when one student is called on, given the name of another student, about whom s/he must say something positive.
-The penalty for “nothing” will cut the culprit off from her/his social network for a period of time.
+The penalty for “nothing” will be making up this ‘class-work’ with an additional homework assignment (as creative as the teacher would like to be–a song lyric that highlights strengths?)

 What are some other responses that might speak to the issues raised―not the least of which is control of an environment conducive to learning?